codeforboston/cambridge_voting_locations/README.md

 grunt build        # places a production copy of the app in the dist directory
 ```

-It also requires Ruby/Compass to compile SASS stylesheets.
-With Ruby installed, install Compass via `gem install compass`.

 All development work is done within the `app` directory.
 We're using [Yeoman's deployment strategy](http://yeoman.io/deployment.html).
 Before committing, please run `grunt build` and commit any changes within the `dist` directory as well.